 It'll be healthier and better than anything you get at Chinese restaurants!

 Tofu is a huge part of Chinese cuisine, so how can I miss out a tofu stir-fry?

 Tip: add some shiitake mushrooms, broccoli florets and/ or snow peas to make it more nutritious!

 Click here for side dishes that go well with teriyaki!

-Tip: if you can't get potato starch, you can substitute with corn starch for the coating.
+Tip: if you can't get corn flour or corn starch, you can substitute with potato starch for the coating.

 This finger food makes a great Super Bowl snack.
 You can also use tofu slices, to make tofu burgers!

 Note: if you have no clue what to serve with orange chicken click here for some suggested sides!

 Korean Side Dish